 Our Board undertook a review of its composition and the independence of each director.
-Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, our Board has determined that each of our current directors listed above under "Information Regarding Director Nominees and Continuing Directors," with the exception of Andrew Robbins, is an "independent director" as defined under the Nasdaq listing rules.
-Mr. Robbins is not an independent director because he is our chief executive officer.
-In addition, former director Charles Wilson was not independent while he served on the Board due to his employment with the Company.
+Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, our Board has determined that each of our current directors listed under "Information Regarding Director Nominees and Continuing Directors," with the exception of Andrew Robbins, is an "independent director" as defined under the Nasdaq listing rules.
+Mr. Robbins is not an independent director because he is our CEO.
 In making such determinations, our Board considered the relationships that each such non-employee director has with our Company and all other facts and circumstances our Board deemed relevant in determining independence, including the beneficial ownership of our capital stock by each non-employee director.
-Our Board also determined that each of the directors currently serving on the Audit Committee and the Compensation Committee satisfy the additional independence criteria under the Exchange Act applicable to such committees.
+Our Board also determined that each of the directors currently serving on the Audit Committee and the Compensation Committee satisfy the additional independence criteria applicable to directors on such committees under Nasdaq listing rules and the rules and regulations established by the SEC.